Don't just manage abuse, end it.

 Our trusted advisors

-We have assembled a group of experts in the field of domestic violence who contribute their expertise in shaping and guiding our strategic initiatives.
+We have assembled a group of experts in the field of domestic violence who contribute their expertise to guide our work.

 Frontline Labs